Story-Stack/story-stack-capstone/README.md

 # StoryStack — Full-Stack Book Discovery & Discussion App

 **StoryStack** is a full-stack web app that lets users search for books using the Google Books API, view detailed info, save favorites, and join book-specific discussion channels.
-Users can log in with Google (OAuth2 via Firebase) to build a personalized bookshelf and engage with other readers.
+Users can log in with Google (OAuth2 via Supabase) to build a personalized bookshelf and engage with other readers.

 ## Project Plan